Jimmy Hoffa: Investigation

 At 7 a.m. the next day, Hoffa's wife called her son and daughter to say that their father had not come home.
-At 7:20 a.m., Linteau went to the Machus Red Fox and found Hoffa's unlocked car in the parking lot, but there was no sign of Hoffa nor any indication of what had happened to him.
-He called the police, who later arrived at the scene.
-The Michigan State Police were brought in, and the FBI was alerted.
-At 6 p.m., Hoffa's son, James, filed a missing person report.
-The Hoffa family offered a $200,000 reward for any information about the disappearance.
+At 7:20 a.m., Linteau went to the Machus Red Fox and found Hoffa's unlocked car in the parking lot, but there was no sign of Hoffa, nor any indication of what had happened to him.
+Linteau called the police, who later arrived at the scene.
+The Michigan State Police were also brought in, and the FBI was alerted.
+At 6 p.m., Hoffa's son James filed a missing person report.
+The Hoffa family offered a $200,000 reward for any information about his disappearance.

 The primary piece of physical evidence obtained in the investigation was a maroon 1975 Mercury Marquis Brougham, which belonged to Anthony Giacalone's son Joseph.
 The car had been borrowed earlier that day by Charles "Chuckie" O'Brien to deliver fish.
-O'Brien was Hoffa's foster son although relations between them had soured in the years preceding Hoffa's disappearance.
-Investigators and Hoffa's family suspected that O'Brien had a role in Hoffa's disappearance.
+O'Brien was Hoffa's foster son, but relations between them had soured in the years preceding Hoffa's disappearance.
+Investigators, and Hoffa's family, suspected that O'Brien had a role in Hoffa's disappearance.
 On August 21, police dogs identified Hoffa's scent in the car.

 Giacalone and Provenzano, who denied having scheduled a meeting with Hoffa, were found not to have been near the restaurant that afternoon.
-Provenzano told investigators that he was playing cards with Stephen Andretta, Thomas Andretta's brother, in Union City, New Jersey, the day that Hoffa disappeared.
-Despite extensive surveillance and bugging, investigators found that the Mafia members whom they thought were involved were generally unwilling to talk about Hoffa's disappearance, even in private.
-On December 4, 1975, a federal investigator in Detroit said in court, presided by James Paul Churchill, that a witness had identified three New Jersey men as having participated "in the abduction and murder of James R. Hoffa."
-The three men were close associates of Provenzano: Thomas Andretta, Salvatore Briguglio and his brother Gabriel Briguglio.
+According to Time, Provenzano was seen fraternizing with local union members in Hoboken, although he told investigators that he was playing cards with Stephen Andretta, Thomas Andretta's brother, in Union City, New Jersey, the day that Hoffa disappeared.
+Despite extensive surveillance and bugging, investigators found that the Mafia members were generally unwilling to talk about Hoffa's disappearance, even in private.
+On December 4, 1975, a federal investigator in Detroit testified in court before presiding Judge James Paul Churchill that a witness had identified three New Jersey men as having participated "in the abduction and murder of James R. Hoffa".
+The three men were close associates of Provenzano: Thomas Andretta, Salvatore Briguglio, and his brother Gabriel Briguglio.

-Later in 1975, Michigan Attorney General Frank J. Kelley went to Waterford Township to supervise an unsuccessful digging expedition for Hoffa.
+In October 1975, Michigan Attorney General Frank J. Kelley went to Waterford Township to supervise an expedition to locate and exhume Hoffa's remains.
+The search (which was unsuccessful) was triggered by "a tip from an unnamed informer who said a group of Mafiosi wanted Hoffa's body found".